Recent Highlights

 Bio

-In college, Charlotte majored in Theatre, with minors in Musical Theatre, Business and Marketing at Northwestern University.
-After graduating, she performed in theatrical productions and tours around New York City and across the nation, including (The Making of) How to Save the World in 90 Minutes (Off-Broadway) and multiple productions of Once.
+After graduating, Charlotte worked in theatre and performance throughout New York City and nationally, appearing in productions including (The Making of) How to Save the World in 90 Minutes (Off-Broadway) and multiple productions of Once.
+But while theatre remained an important creative foundation, songwriting increasingly became home.

 Photos